 Coinbase Pro is a cryptocurrency exchange targeted at cryptocurrency traders.
 The fees on Coinbase Pro are lower (up to 0.5%) than on Coinbase (at least 1.5%), but it can be intimidating if you’ve never used something like it before.
 This is a replacement of Coinbase Pro, which is being phased out in 2022.

 In the long-term?
 It’s worth learning to use Coinbase’s Advanced Trade interface so you’re not paying fees that you don’t need to.
 And once you’ve used it a few times, you’ll probably prefer it over Coinbase – I know I do!

 CoinJar is a cryptocurrency platform (founded in 2013) where you can buy, sell, and store Litecoin (LTC).
-It also supports a number of other cryptocurrencies – like Bitcoin (BTC), Ethereum (ETH), and Ripple (XRP).
+It also supports a number of other cryptocurrencies – like Stellar (XLM), Ripple (XRP), and Chainlink (LINK).

-The only supported GBP payment method on CoinJar is a UK bank transfer.
-Fortunately, this is via the Faster Payments Service (FPS).
-While your first deposit might take a little longer to process, subsequent deposits should usually be credited on CoinJar within minutes of you sending them.
+CoinJar supports UK Faster Payments.
+So while your first deposit might take a little longer to process, subsequent deposits should usually be credited on CoinJar within minutes of you sending them.
 This is pretty awesome.

 CoinJar charges a fee of just 1% when buying or selling any cryptocurrency on its platform.
 The Litecoin (LTC) prices you’re quoted are based on the best available price on the CoinJar Exchange.
 When I’ve checked recently, I’ve found that it’s near-enough the real exchange rate.